SyneRBI/SIRF-Exercises/DocForParticipants.md

 ## Getting the Data

 Some exercises use data that you will need.
-In the cloud and in Azure, we provide the data you need for the tests, but otherwise, you will need to download it.
+In the cloud (GitHub Codespaces, STFC cloude, Azure), we provide the data you need for the exercises, but otherwise, you will need to download it.
 There are download scripts available for that, available in the `SIRF-Exercises/scripts` folder.
 The introductory notebooks contain cells for running the script, but you can also do this from the command line (see above on how to start a terminal from Jupyter).